Opening a Barbershop: The Complete Step-by-Step Guide

 You may want to hire a receptionist to help with scheduling and to welcome clients when they walk in, an accountant to help with the finances, and maybe even other supportive part-time employees to help stock or clean the barbershop throughout the day.

 A motivated and passionate staff is essential to building a successful business with a welcoming atmosphere.
 One way you can incentivize staff members is by offering commission if they sell more services or products.
-Square Appointments is a great tool to keep track of these upsells and can be customized as tiers based on a barber’s seniority or tenure.
+Square Payroll makes it easy to manage wages, commissions, and tips, whether your barbers are hourly employees or independent contractors.
+You can customize commissions as tiers based on a sales or service types offered.

 When it comes to word-of-mouth marketing for your business, it’s all about a positive client experience.
 Your customers want to feel welcome from the moment they walk in the door to the moment they leave, but their experience with your barbershop doesn’t end there.